TheWallOfDucks/chaos-duck/CONTRIBUTING.md

 2. Do all work in your local forked branch and then make a pull request to the `master` branch
 3. Add me to all pull requests: caleb.duckwall@apiture.com
 4. Make sure all `pre-push` hooks are passing.
 Basically, your code should compile.
+5. Be sure your changes are tested and do not break the project for others.
-5. All new files added should have a one line description indicating the purpose.
+6. All new files added should have a one line description indicating the purpose.
-6. Intention of all changes should be described or clear enough to decipher by looking at the code.
+7. All changes should be commented or clear enough to decipher by looking at the code.
+8. All changes should follow the existing code style (indentation, use of braces, white space, capitalization, variable naming etc.).
+Do no reformat source code using a different style.

 ## Reporting a Bug

--   If reporting a security bug, email me directly: caleb.duckwall@apiture.com
+-   If reporting a security bug, [email me directly](caleb.duckwall@apiture.com)
 -   If not reporting a security bug, make sure you provide the following information in your bug report:
     -   What version of Node are you using?
     -   What version of TypeScript are you using?